Essure Birth Control Device

 After the device’s initial approval, over half a million women have chosen to have the Essure IUD device implanted.
 In the years since, thousands of those unsuspecting women have been permanently and severely injured as a result of the product’s defects.

 Essure Linked to Serious Injuries

-Studies of this dangerous medical device found that women who received an Essure implant were 10 times more likely to require revision surgery than their counterparts who originally underwent a surgical sterilization.
-In addition, the same study found that the Essure device offers no statistical advantage over laparoscopic sterilization in preventing pregnancy.
+Bayer marketed Essure as a safe, simple alternative to permanent birth control surgery.
+However, the implant has been linked to several severe and dangerous side effects.
+Studies found that women who used the device were 10 times more likely to require revision surgery versus surgical sterilization.
+The same study found no statistical advantage over laparoscopic sterilization in preventing pregnancy.

-Since 2002, the FDA has received more than 5,000 serious injury complaints from women using this device.
-These women have reported experiencing dangerous device failures and medical complications, including:
+Since 2002, the FDA has received over 5,000 complaints from women using Essure—including many dangerous failures and severe complications, such as:

-At Henson Fuerst, you will never pay an attorney’s fee up front, and you owe us nothing unless we recover for you.
+When you call, you will speak with one of our experienced Raleigh, North Carolina Medical Product Attorneys.
+They will investigate every detail of your situation at no cost to you—and fight hard to protect your rights.
+At Henson Fuerst, you will never pay an attorney’s fee up front—and you owe us nothing unless we recover for you.